zorun/ansible-role-nsd/README.md

 ## Requirements

-This role has been tested on Debian (wheezy, jessie, stretch), but could be adapted to work on other systems.
+This role has been tested on Debian (wheezy, jessie, stretch, buster), but could be adapted to work on other systems.
 Notably, this role does not setup `nsd-control` because this is already done automatically by the Debian package.

-By default, NSD4 is assumed, you will need additional configuration for NSD3 (wheezy).

 ## Role variables